78 Notable alumni of

 -

 John Christian Wedge is an American filmmaker, animator, and voice actor.
-He is best known for co-founding of the defunct animation studio Blue Sky Studios, including directing the short film Bunny (1998) and the feature films Ice Age (2002), Robots (2005) and Epic (2013).
-Wedge has received two Academy Awards for winning Bunny and nominating Ice Age.
-He also created and voiced the character Scrat in the Ice Age franchise.
+He is best known for being the lead animator of the sci-fi action film Tron (1982), co-founding the now-defunct animation studio Blue Sky Studios, and directing the short film Bunny (1998) and the feature films Ice Age (2002), Robots (2005) and Epic (2013).
+Wedge has received two Academy Awards nominations: one for Bunny, for which he won Best Animated Short; and Ice Age, nominated for Best Animated Feature.
+He also created and voiced the character Scrat in the Ice Age franchise (2002–present).

 -